 Rather than looking online forget looking online you should go and have a look at Edgbaston.
 In the meantime here are some basic statistics that we found

-I have just appointed agents to market my garden flat in Edgbaston.
-Conveyancing lawyers have not yet been instructed, however I have just had a half-yearly maintenance charge demand – what should I do?
+Estate agents have just been given the go-ahead to market my ground floor apartment in Edgbaston.
+Conveyancing has not commenced, however I have just had a half-yearly maintenance charge invoice – Do I pay up?

-The sensible thing to do is pay the invoice as you normally would as all ground rent and maintenance payments should be apportioned on completion, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
-Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
+Your conveyancing lawyer is likely to suggest that you should pay the maintenance contribution as usual given that all ground rent and service charges will be apportioned on completion, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the next payment date.
+Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-With just 56 years remaining on your lease we estimate the premium for your lease extension to be between £29,500 and £34,000 plus professional fees.
+With 76 years left to run we estimate the premium for your lease extension to be between £8,600 and £9,800 as well as costs.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information before getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action based on this information before seeking the advice of a professional.